-- A. Campaigning for office, collecting signatures, and soliciting votes are allowed within the main entrances and meeting room entrance areas of Tribal-owned buildings, and outside those buildings, unless the facility manager specifically prohibits these activities. - B. Campaigning for office, collecting signatures, and soliciting votes must be done in a manner that does not obstruct people from freely entering and exiting the buildings or meeting rooms, or constitute harassment. - C. Signs, posters, and flyers MAY NOT be placed on the windshields of cars parked at Tribalowned buildings. - D. Campaigning for office, collecting signatures, and soliciting votes is permitted in other areas within Tribal-owned buildings at special events, unless these activities are specifically prohibited by the person who is conducting or facilitating the meeting. - E. The wearing of campaign hats, shirts, and buttons in Tribal-owned buildings is prohibited by these regulations. - F. The making of policy-related comments by persons running for office, their supporters, and persons supporting or opposing petition drives during the public comment portions of public meetings is not prohibited by these regulations, but is subject to the rules governing those meetings. - G. For Tribal employees, if there is a restriction in an employee handbook or other employment policy that is more restrictive than these regulations, then the employee handbook or employment policy controls. - H. No person shall campaign, including but not limited to the posting or holding of signs, within 100 feet of an In-person polling place on Regular Election Day.
-For the purpose of this sub-rule only, "campaign" shall mean the display of campaign posters, signs, or other campaign materials; distribution of campaign materials; or solicitation of votes for or against any person or ballot question.
+- A. Campaigning for office, collecting signatures, and soliciting votes are allowed within the main entrances and meeting room entrance areas of Tribal-owned buildings, and outside those buildings, unless the facility manager specifically prohibits these activities. - B. Campaigning for office, collecting signatures, and soliciting votes must be done in a manner that does not obstruct people from freely entering and exiting the buildings or meeting oms, harassment. - C. Signs, posters, and flyers MAY NOT be placed on the windshields of cars parked at Tribal owned buildings. - D. Campaigning for office, collecting signatures, and soliciting votes is permitted in other areas within Tribal-owned buildings at special events, unless these activities are specifically prohibited by the person who is conducting or facilitating the meeting.

+- E. The wearing of campaign hats, shirts, and buttons in Tribal-owned buildings is prohibited by these regulations. - F. The making of policy-related comments by persons running for office, their supporters, and persons supporting or opposing petition drives during the public comment portions of public meetings is not prohibited by these regulations, but is subject to the rules governing those meetings. - G. For Tribal employees, if there is a restriction in an employee handbook or other employment policy that is more restrictive than these regulations, then the employee handbook or employment policy controls.
+The Election Board has no authority pursuant to these regulations, to enforce or address the employment policy of Tribal employees. - H. No person shall campaign, including but not limited to the posting or holding of signs, within 100 feet of an In-person polling place on any Election Day.
+For the purpose of this subrule only, "campaign" shall mean the display of campaign posters, signs, or other campaign materials; distribution of campaign materials; or solicitation of votes for or against any person or ballot question.
 For the purpose of this sub-rule only, "campaign" shall not mean wearing a button, cap, hat, pin, shirt, or other article of clothing that supports a Candidate or advocates a position on a ballot question.